-Final Report on the Joint Project of the IAALS & ACTL Task Force on Discovery, supra note 6, at 7 ("Proportionality should be the most important principle applied to all discovery."); Seventh Cir.
+29 Final Report on the Joint Project of the IAALS & ACTL Task Force on Discovery, supra note 6, at 7 ("Proportionality should be the most important principle applied to all discovery."); Seventh Cir.
 Elec.
 Discovery Pilot Program, Final Report on Phase Two 73-74 (2012) (finding that "Principle 1.03 [proportionality] continues to be well received" and "should be subject to continued testing" based on positive Phase Two survey responses (including 63 percent of judge respondents who "reported that the proportionality standards ... played a significant role in the development of discovery plans for their Pilot Program cases" while 48 percent of judge respondents "reported that the application of the Principles had decreased or greatly decreased the number of discovery disputes brought before the court")); Kourlis & Kauffman, From Recommendations to Reform in the 21st Century, supra note 5, at 883-34 ("[P]ilot projects have adopted proportionality as a guiding star throughout the case so that litigation remains just, speedy, and inexpensive.").

-Favro & Pullan, New Utah Rule 26, supra note 21, at 970 ("To remedy this problem, Utah redefined the scope of permissible discovery.
-Today, Utah litigants "may discover any matter, not privileged, which is relevant to the claim or defense of any party if the discovery satisfies the standards of proportionality."
+30 Favro & Pullan, New Utah Rule 26, supra note 21, at 970 ("To remedy this problem, Utah redefined the scope of permissible discovery.
+Today, Utah litigants 'may discover any matter, not privileged, which is relevant to the claim or defense of any party if the discovery satisfies the standards of proportionality.'
 This simple yet profound change has effectively brought proportionality to the forefront of discovery practice."); Iowa Civil Justice Reform Task Force, Reforming the Iowa Civil Justice System, supra note 10, at 30 ("Discovery should be proportional to the size and nature of the case.
-Overly broad and irrelevant discovery requests should not be countenanced."); Minnesota Supreme Court Civil Justice Reform Task Force, Recommendations, supra note 25, at 17 (the task force recommended adopting proportionality rule which "would create a presumption of narrower discovery and require consideration of proportionality in all discovery matters, limiting discovery to the reasonable needs of the case," noting "[t]his recommendation is probably one of the most important recommendations the task force advances.").
+Overly broad and irrelevant discovery requests should not be countenanced."); Minnesota Supreme Court Civil Justice Reform Task language of the amendments to the federal rules that will go into effect (barring an act of Congress) on December 1, 2015.31 Like other rule changes, however, an explicit proportionality provision in the rules will only be effective if courts enforce them in a thoughtful way.32